How you can help victims of Hurricane Dorian

 1200 W Retta Esplanade, Punta Gorda, 941-637-1177

-The restaurant posted a Facebook update that they will accept donations to send to Green Turtle Cay in the Bahamas next Tuesday.
-They are collecting building and construction materials, nonperishable food items, first-aid supplies, toiletries, baby supplies, and survival supplies, including mosquito nets/bug repellent, batteries, solar-powered lamps or lanterns, flashlights, pet supplies and food, and cleaning supplies.
+The restaurant posted a Facebook update that it will accept donations to send to Green Turtle Cay in the Bahamas next Tuesday.
+It is collecting building and construction materials, nonperishable food items, first-aid supplies, toiletries, baby supplies, and survival supplies, including mosquito nets/bug repellent, batteries, solar-powered lamps or lanterns, flashlights, pet supplies and food, and cleaning supplies.
 For incentive, they are offering a free domestic beer or well drink to those who donate.

 PORT CHARLOTTE